hackmysql/website/content/lessons-from-20-years-hacking-mysql-part-1.md

 If biasing towards success sounds like a "pick yourself up by the bootstrap" cliché, then think of it like a video game: you know success is possible (it's programmed into the game), but you have to complete quests, get items, defeat bosses, and gain skills and experience.
 After awhile, success comes easily because you're a high-level player.

-Real life is surprising like a video game.
+Real life is surprisingly like a video game.
 Success is possible; it's even programmed into the "game" because most people and most of the world wants you to succeed.
 But there are definitely enemies and bosses&mdash;competition and people who don't want you to succeed&mdash;which is why success takes work.